FlutterFlow/flutterflow-documentation/docs/accounts-billing/account-management.md

 ![update-email.png](imgs/update-email.png)

 ### How do I generate an API Token?
-An API token is required to use the [CLI](https://docs.flutterflow.io/exporting/ff-cli/) and the [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=FlutterFlow.flutterflow-custom-code-editor&ssr=false#overview).
+An API token is required to use the [CLI](https://docs.flutterflow.io/exporting/ff-cli/) and the [Visual Studio Code Extension](/concepts/custom-code/Visual%20Studio%20Code-extension)
+.

 To create an API token tied to your account: